UniversalDependencies/docs/_u-feat/Case.md

 ## {{ page.title }}: {{ page.shortdef }}

-Case is usually an inflectional feature of
-<a href="../ud-pos/NOUN.html">nouns</a> and, depending on language, other parts of speech (<a href="../ud-pos/ADJ.html">adjectives</a>,
-<a href="../ud-pos/NUM.html">numerals</a>) that mark agreement with nouns.
-In some tagsets it is also
-valency feature of <a href="../ud-pos/ADP.html">adpositions</a> (saying that the adposition requires its argument to be in that case).
+Case is usually an inflectional feature of [nouns](u-pos/NOUN) and, depending on language, other parts of speech ([adjectives](u-pos/ADJ), [numerals](u-pos/NUM)) that mark agreement with nouns.
+In some tagsets it is also valency feature of [adpositions](u-pos/ADP) (saying that the adposition requires its argument to be in that case).

 Case helps specify the role of the noun phrase in the sentence, especially in free-word-order languages.
 For